sefinek24/Sefinek-Blocklist-Collection/info/Block websites and games.md

 ## 🔒 Block TikTok, Snapchat, Omegle, Riot Games, Valorant and League of Legends
-Blocking access to these services, especially TikTok, Snapchat, Omegle, Riot Games, Valorant, and League of Legends, is widely recommended to enhance online safety and prevent **potential risks** such as **inappropriate content**, **cyberbullying**, and **data privacy concerns**.
+Blocking access to certain services, particularly TikTok, Snapchat, Omegle, Riot Games, Valorant, and League of Legends, is widely recommended to enhance online safety and prevent potential risks such as **inappropriate content**, **cyberbullying**, and **data privacy concerns**.

-If you want to block access to certain websites on your network, you can use Pi-hole to block specific domains.
-Here's a list of associated domains that you can block:
+If you want to block access to specific websites on your network, you can use Pi-hole to block certain domains.
+Below is a list of associated domains that you can block:

 - TikTok
   - tiktok.com